pointcheckout/docs/docs/2-connect/1-zoho.md

 ---
-title: Painless payments with Zoho and Paymennt
+title: Painless payments with Zoho and paymennt.com
 sidebar_label: Zoho Books
 ---

-Make getting paid faster and easier than ever!
-Paymennt is now integrated with Zoho Books.
+Make getting paid faster and easier than ever! paymennt.com is now integrated with Zoho Books.
 Zoho Books is online accounting software that manages your finances, automates business workflows, and helps you work collectively across departments.

-This integration will make it easier for your customers to pay your Zoho Books invoices online using Paymennt.
+This integration will make it easier for your customers to pay your Zoho Books invoices online using paymennt.com.

 :::caution Before you start
 Your user account must have Administrator permission to access this service
 :::

-## Log in to the Paymennt Web Console
+## Log in to the paymennt.com Web Console

-To complete this integration, you must first login to the [Paymennt Web Console](/guides/portal/login)
+To complete this integration, you must first login to the [paymennt.com Web Console](/guides/portal/login)

 ## Access Zoho Integration configuration